rakeshrocket007/EmployeeTasks/README.md

 5. Added a Blazor app to perform the Create and Read operations
 6. DI using .net core
 7. Using IHttpClientFactory to enable connection pooling etc instead of injecting HttpClient.
+8. Integrated Swagger in development env for testing of the application.

 To Run the application:
 The application needs to be configured to start with multiple projects as shown below.